 The Wix CMS leads the way in user-friendly, intuitive design, with an easy to use interface, WYSIWYG web builder, and a set of minimalist plugins.
 Wix offers user-friendly publishing tools which make it easy to manage your website content.
 The Wix CMS is also known for the responsiveness of its help and support system, meaning any issues you have as a customer should be resolved promptly.

 Magnolia pitches itself as an all-in-one CMS, for companies who need a website that performs a variety of different functions.
 Based on Java, Magnolia integrates the major CMS features, such as e-commerce; content management; automation, analytics and social media.
 These features don’t have to be included all at once, but can be added in as and when they are required.

 Magento is a specialist e-commerce CMS, providing a product focussed interface that can make it extremely powerful and effective for online retailers.
 The CMS includes features which are vital to e-commerce websites such as promotion features, analytics, reporting and customer service tools.
-Magento is perhaps not as user-friendly as some of the CMS on this list, but if you run an e-commerce website, it is certainly a CMS that you should take into consideration.
+Magento is perhaps not as user-friendly as some of the CMS on this list, and can require some technical knowledge, but if you run an e-commerce website, it is certainly a CMS that you should take into consideration.